OAODEV/hello-service/README.md

 ### Config file

 This file is not part of the repository.
-It is passed to the deploy command and specifies the message that this helloService should send.
+It is passed to the deploy command and for this project specifies the message that this helloService should send.

     [Config]
     message="Hello World."